Blog

 What does an Usher do?

-An Usher is responsible for the customer service of the audience before, during and after a performance and is mostly situated within the auditorium.
+An Usher is responsible for the customer service of the audience before, during and after a performance.
+They are often situated within the auditorium to both supervise and assist the audience during a show.

 What are the main responsibilities of a theatre Usher?